ALejietis96/INC2-Automated-Loan-Originator/README.md

 - Edit only Pre-request Script and only information in yellow

-- For a printout to use is Swagger – in postman press: Console  :fast_forward:  POST :fast_forward: Request Body
+- For a printout to use with Swagger – in postman press: Console  :fast_forward:  POST :fast_forward: Request Body